tbognar76/APKing/README.md

 ###Here is tool to maintain your local APK repository easily.

-##It helps to categorise the APK files:
+##It helps to manage custom local APK file collection:
-You can create any custom structure of folders as a repository, where you store your APK files You need to put the new files into the "inPath" folder, and APKking will move that file(s) into the repository using a following mechanism:
+You can create any custom structure of folders as a repository, where you store your APK files You need to put the new files into the "inPath" folder, and APKing will move that file(s) into the repository using a following mechanism:

 * If you already have the APK in older version it will put the new one next to it (in a same folder)
 * If not, it will determine it's category from google play, and creates a folder in your repository